What Is Changing for the UK Driving Test in 2026

 The headline 2026 changes

-Three things did not change.
+The test itself did not change.
 The £62 weekday test fee is the same as 2025 (£75 evening or weekend).
 The 40-minute test structure with eyesight check, show me tell me, four manoeuvre pool, and independent driving section is unchanged.
+The marking sheet and the 15-minor / zero-serious threshold are the same.
 The minimum 10 working day cooling period between attempts applies as before.
-If you have practised against the 2025 rules, you will recognise the test you sit in 2026.
+If you have practised against the 2025 rules, you will recognise the test you sit in 2026; what is different is how you book and change it.

-The 28 May booking rule, what changed and why
+The new booking rules, what changed and why

 Wait times: the picture is improving